ericburger/crossbardocs/pages/iotcookbook/Arduino-Yun-Weighing-Pad.md

+# Building Weighing Pads using the Yun

 --- under construction ---

 The Arduino Yun Weighing Pad component publishes data from a weighing pad component (see [instructions for making these](Weighing Pad)).
 It can publish both raw data and events when certain configurable thresholds are passed.

 ## The sensor